 clarity prior to publication.

 are not just different colors.
 The instructions state that the

-black is specifically formulated (with graphite?) to be used in
+black is specifically formulated (with graphite?) to be used

-and should be generally avoided unless the temperature resistance is needed
+than the white and should be generally avoided unless the temperature

-harder to use, but the results are quite worth it,
+It's a bit harder to use, but the results are quite worth it,